justbrowsingg/Android-Calculator/README.md

 - assuming there is a class called 'AnswerActivity' that retrieves and displays the numerical output
 - assumes onClick() produces the numerical output of the function without pressing an equals '=' button
+- assuming the input buttons can only be numbers.
+If this assumption is wrong and there are input buttons like '.' or 'sqrt' then I would add a try-catch to catch exception thrown by lines int firstInput = Integer.parseInt(editText1.getText().toString()); and/or int secondInput = Integer.parseInt(editText2.getText().toString());